 The survey is about your experiences during cancer treatment.
-This survey is available to people who visit a website with a link to the survey or use media from Stupid Cancer or Teen Cancer America.
-These sites together receive over 300,000 views per month.
+This survey is available to people who are on a website with a link to the survey, use media from or receive email regarding the survey from an organization that provides support to adolescents and young adults with cancer.

 Do not take the survey if you did not have cancer as an adolescent or young adult (AYA) between 15 and 39 years of age.